 Highlights from the 2017 World Malaria Day

-On 25 April, 2017, 11 members of the MRT malaria team successfully participated in the World Malaria Day celebration held at the National Malaria Elimination Center in Lusaka.
+On 25 April, 2017, 11 members of the MRT malaria team successfully participated in the World Malaria Day celebration held at the National Malaria Elimination Centre in Lusaka.

-As Macha Research Trust (MRT ) we were able to disseminate some of our study findings through poster displays as well as demonstrations of our research capacity as an institution.
-We were honored to have the minister tour our stand and he reaffirmed his desire to pay MRT a visit as he had heard a lot about the work that was being done there.
+The National Malaria Elimination Centre (NMEC) assigned us a Kiosk where we could disseminate some of our study findings through poster displays as well as demonstrations of our research capacity as an institution.
+We were also given the responsibility of testing the guest of honor, the Minister of Health for malaria.
+He only ended up touring our stand and enquiring about our work.
+The minister reaffirmed his desire to pay Macha Research Trust (MRT) a visit as he had heard a lot about the work that was being done there.

 The Honorable Minister of Health, Dr Chitalu Chilufya visiting the MRT Kiosk